 Tuition on a Credit Card

 Tuition is a necessary evil.
 The cost is high and increases every year.
-Some reports have college tuition inflation as high as 8-10% a year!
+Some reports have college tuition inflation as high as 8-10% yearly!

 Did you know that many colleges are flexible with how you pay for your courses?
 Be careful and ask whether or not the college will add a 3% “convenience” credit card fee to your bill.

 While in school, if there’s no fee for using a credit card, ask your student loan providers to send you the full amount of tuition.
-Then you can pay your tuition with your credit card racking up as many points as possible!
+Then you can pay your tuition with your credit card to rack up as many points as possible!

 Just make sure that you pay off your credit card in full immediately so that you don’t get stuck paying any interest.